 How We Helped RAF Benevolent Fund Show the World the Brilliant Brand That They Are

-RAF Benevolent Fund is the RAF's leading welfare charity.
+RAF Benevolent Fund is the RAF's oldest and leading welfare charity.

 They support all serving and former members of the RAF as well as their partners and dependent children.
 Here’s how we helped them to define who they are, what they stand for and their USP so they can show the world the brilliant work that they do.

-RAF Benevolent Fund were looking to revisit their brand, creating a strong positioning that:
+RAF Benevolent Fund wanted to significantly increase their visibility and impact.
+It was time to revisit their brand, creating a strong positioning that:

 - positions them as a market leader – in line with their ambitious new strategy